Dave Franco To Play Vanilla Ice In Upcoming Biopic

 “We have been in development for a while but we are inching closer and closer to preproduction,” he said.

-The project was first referenced in 2019, in trade publication Production Weekly.
+The project was first referenced in 2019, in the trade publication, Production Weekly.
 The film has been titled To The Extreme, with a script written by Chris Goodwin and Phillip Van.

 The track sold 15 million copies worldwide and spent 16 weeks atop the Billboard 100.

-Franco has expressed he wants the tone of To The Extreme to be similar to The Disaster Artist, in which he appeared alongside brother James Franco.
+Franco has expressed he wants the tone of To The Extreme to be similar to The Disaster Artist, in which he appeared alongside his brother, James Franco.
 He said people were expecting them to make fun of director and star Tommy Wiseau, but they veered in another direction.

 “The more real we played it, the funnier and heartfelt it was — that’s the tone we want for this one as well,” he said.